M12 (New York City bus): History

 The MTA started planning for a far west side service in 2013, in conjunction with the 7 train's extension to 34 Street - Hudson Yards.
 It originally was planned to go from 59th Street to Spring Street, via the West Side Highway until 14th Street, and Washington/Greenwich Streets south of there.
 It was also scheduled to only run every 30 minutes.
 After numerous complaints by the community boards in the area, the route was redrawn in 2014.
-This routing was revised one more time to its current state, and the intervals changed to 20 minutes before the start of service on August 31, 2014.
+This routing was revised one more time to its current state before the start of service on August 31, 2014.

 Equipment

 The M12 operates out of Michael J. Quill Depot, using NovaBus LFS HEV, New Flyer XE40s, and New Flyer XD40 Xcelsior buses.
 Prior to 2019, the route operated Nova Bus RTS-06 buses, but these were replaced by the XD40s.